Kong/kong-confluent/Kong Konnect and Confluent Cloud/Kong Konnect and Confluent Cloud.md

 ![alt_text](images/image3.png "image_tooltip")

 Go to "Runtimes" -> "Kubernetes".
-Click on "Generate Certificate" and save all Certificates and Key in specific file.
+Click on "Generate Certificate" and save all Certificates and Key in specific files.
 For example:

 * Cluster Certificate: `tls.crt`
 * Certificate Key: `tls.key`